Skip to Content

 Park and forest walks in Belfast

-Now that we have our favourite Belfast walks out of the way, it’s time to see what else Northern Ireland’s capital has to offer.
+Now that I have my favourite Belfast walks out of the way, it’s time to see what else Northern Ireland’s capital has to offer.

 Below, you’ll find a mix of moderate and easy forest walks in Belfast, from the brilliant Colin Glen to the often-missed Ormeau Park.